semvdn/Growing-NCA-WebUI/README.md

 ## Live Demo

 A standalone, JavaScript-only showcase of the trained models is available for interaction.
-This demo runs entirely in the browser using WebGL and can be hosted on static sites like GitHub Pages.
+This demo runs entirely in the browser using WebGL and is hosted on GitHub Pages.

 **[➡️ View the Live Demo Here](https://semvdn.github.io/Growing-NCA-WebUI/)**